 Well no, not exactly.
 The full rollout of Facebook’s Automated App Ads (AAA) product actually represents an opportunity for buyers savvy enough to develop a successful strategy early in its life.
 Unlike Google’s AC, for now, Facebook’s standard auction buying still exists and can thrive alongside AAA campaigns.
 Formulating a tandem strategy for automation (AAA) and standard “business as usual” campaigns is key for 2020 and 2021.
 In addition, there are several important layers to consider.

 Building a focused campaign structure within your Facebook non-AAA traffic alongside evergreen AAA campaigns will ensure maximum scalability soon of fewer allowable ads and IDFA obsolescence.
-Think of AAA as a “helper” – a second UA manager running light-touch campaigns to your top identified geos and creative.
+So think of AAA as a “helper” – a second UA manager running light-touch campaigns to your top identified geos and creative.
 There are three considerations to building a successful tandem strategy: high-confidence geo bundles, a data-driven creative testing process, and a future-proofed approach to ad/campaign limits with multiple regional Facebook pages* for your app.

 As an example, your first six weeks of AAA might be: